On the Environments of Giant Radio Galaxies: Data Analysis

 \subsection{Methods}

 We focus on two statistical measurements to characterize the environments of GRGs.
-The first one is the number density of surrounding galaxies associated with GRGs.
+The first one is the surface number density of surrounding galaxies associated with GRGs obtained by statistically subtracting the number density of coincident background and foreground galaxies.
 We perform the measurements from 20 kpc to 2 Mpc in projected distances, which include satellite galaxies bounded within the host halos of GRGs (the so-called ``1-halo term'') and galaxies from neighboring halos (2-halo term).
 Given that the properties of satellites are the primary concern of the analysis, we will refer to these measurements as the distributions of satellites for simplicity.

 The second measurement is the distances between GRGs and the nearest filamentary structures, which are identified from the SDSS spectroscopic galaxies.
 The typical scale involved is $\sim10$ Mpc, several times larger than the satellite measurements.
 We use this GRG-filament distance measurement to infer the location of GRGs in the context of large-scale structure.
 In the following, we will describe the methods we apply for these two measurements respectively.